Trente Glorieuses

-Les Trente Glorieuses (/fr/; 'The Thirty Glorious (Years)') was a thirty-year period of economic growth in France between 1945 and 1975, following the end of the Second World War.
+Les Trente Glorieuses (/fr/; lit.
+'The Thirty Glorious (Years)') was a thirty-year period of economic growth in France between 1945 and 1975, following the end of the Second World War.

 Etymology

 The name was first used by the French demographer Jean Fourastié, who coined the term in 1979 with the publication of his book Les Trente Glorieuses, ou la révolution invisible de 1946 à 1975 ('The Glorious Thirty, or the Invisible Revolution from 1946 to 1975').
-The term is derived from Les Trois Glorieuses ('The Glorious Three'), the three days of revolution between 27–29 July 1830 in France.
+The term is derived from Les Trois Glorieuses ('The Glorious Three'), the three days of revolution from 27 to 29 July 1830 in France.

 Dynamics

 As early as 1944, after returning to a still partially occupied France as leader of the Free French, Charles de Gaulle introduced a dirigiste economic policy, which included substantial state-directed control over a capitalist economy that since 1940 had been controlled by German occupation.
 This was followed by thirty years of unprecedented growth, known as the Trente Glorieuses.
 Over this thirty-year period, France's economy grew rapidly, like economies of other developed countries within the framework of the Marshall Plan, such as West Germany, Italy, and Japan.

-From 1946 to 1950, France, paralyzed by an obsolete economy and infrastructures, did not achieve real growth, and living conditions remained very difficult after the war and the penury which resulted from it.
+From 1946 to 1950, France, paralysed by an obsolete economy and infrastructures, did not achieve real growth, and living conditions remained very difficult after the war and the penury which resulted from it.
 The cost of living rose.
 Rationing, present until 1947–1948, and the housing crisis accentuated the problems of a people still scarred by World War II.

 With restored borders and tariffs, this interchange was limited.
 With the 1951 introduction of the "Montanunion" European Coal and Steel Community trade according to supranational High Authority decisions, efficiency and prosperity rose.

-These decades of economic prosperity combined high productivity with high average wages and high consumption, and were also characterized by a highly developed system of social benefits.
+These decades of economic prosperity combined high productivity with high average wages and high consumption, and were also characterised by a highly developed system of social benefits.
 The real purchasing power of the average French worker's salary went up by 170% between 1950 and 1975, while overall private consumption increased by 174% in the period 1950–1974.